 BIA Wildland Fire First Aid Project

-With the help of a physician advisor, and in accordance with industry best practices, first aid guidelines & protocols have been approved by Bureau leadership.
-These protocals give Indian Country wildland fire employees the authority to operate within their scope of practice and receive training to help them prepare for wildland medical situations.
+Prior to lunching the Project in 2013, the BIA approved first aid guidelines & protocols with assistance from a physician advisor, and in accordance with industry best practices.
+These protocols give Indian Country wildland fire employees the authority to operate within their scope of practice and receive training designed to help them prepare for wildland medical situations.

-Long term goals of this program include the development of NWCG training courses that provides a formalized mechanism that requires all firefighters have the basic knowledge, skills and abilities of wilderness first aid.
+Long term goals of this program include developing NWCG training courses that provides a formalized mechanism that requires all firefighters have the basic knowledge, skills and abilities of wilderness first aid.

 For more information and to request nomination forms for future Wilderness First Aid classes, contact Course Coordinator, Michelle Moore, at (208)-387-5811, or via email at firstname.lastname@example.org